medibloc/panacea-mainnet/panacea-3/v2.0.5/upgrade.md

     ```
 4. Start the process with skipping the upgrade which was registered by the SoftwareUpgrade proposal.
     ```bash
-    panacead start --unsafe-skip-upgrades <upgrade-height>
+    panacead start --unsafe-skip-upgrades 7700000

     # or by other commands depending on your environment
     ```
-5. Check if your node produces new blocks successfully, after 2/3+ of validators complete the rollback.
+5. Check if your node produces new blocks from the height 7700001 successfully, after 2/3+ of validators complete the rollback.

 ## Note for Service Providers